efeuentertainment/vigicad/README.md

   - or 3D print file "stl/usb_bracket.stl"
   - or ask in the Botkins Signal group

-- 1x USB Microphone "Super AI".
+- 1x USB Microphone "Super AI" (~10$).
   - https://www.robot-maker.com/shop/composants/446-microphone-usb-446.html
   - "Orange" or "Black" https://www.aliexpress.com/item/1005007114049915.html
   - If they aren't available, check with Botkins.

 - 1x 16-32GB MicroSD card.
-Strongly Recomnended is the "WesternDigital Purple" (presumed resilient against data corruption, as few as 50 reboots can cause a startup failure on cheap cards!), or another "Endurance" type card.
+Recommended is the "WesternDigital Purple" (presumed resilient against data corruption, as few as 50 reboots can cause a startup failure on cheap cards!), or another "Endurance" type card.
   - Switzerland: https://www.galaxus.ch/de/s1/product/wd-wdd032g1p0c-microsdhc-32-gb-u1-uhs-i-speicherkarte-13745268

 - if you don't already have one: a micro SD card reader.